-PCF II Level:
+PCF II level:

-At the PCF II Level, PJX faces indirectly many other risks associated with the portfolios such as market risk, liquidity risk equity risk, economic risk and other risks that may have an effect on portfolio company and Fund performance.

-PJX's risk management policies are designed to identify and analyse these risks, to set appropriate risk limits and controls, and to monitor the risks.
+At the PCF II level, PJX faces indirectly many other risks associated with the portfolios such as market risk, liquidity risk, equity risk, economic risk and other risks that may have an effect on portfolio company and fund performance.
+PJX's risk management policies are designed to identify and analyze these risks, to set appropriate risk limits and controls, and to monitor the risks.

-At the corporate level, the Board of Directors is ultimately responsible for the establishment and oversight of the risk management framework.
+At the corporate level, the board of directors ("Board") is ultimately responsible for the establishment and oversight of the risk management framework.
 The Board has established committees for managing and monitoring risks, as follows:

-- Participating in Joint Advisory Committee of PCF II
+- i.
+Participating in Joint Advisory Committee of PCF II

 - ii.
 Establishing an Audit Committee

 - iii.
 Compensation Committee

 - iv.
 Shareholder Advisory Committee

 At the PCF II level, there are several layers of monitoring and oversight.
 Overall, PCF II is managed by the general partner, Portland Fund II, GP, L.P.
-Investment and compliance is monitored by the PCF II Investment Committee which is comprised of PPE managing partners and an independent member.
-Finally oversight is provided by Joint Advisory Committee comprised of representatives of the Limited Partners of PCF II, including PJX.
+Investment and compliance is monitored by the PCF II Investment Committee, which is comprised of PPE managing partners and an independent member.
+Finally, the Joint Advisory Committee comprised of representatives of the limited partners of PCF II, including PJX, provides oversight.